Twins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 14 doubles, nine home runs, 23 walks and 38 RBI (68 total hits).
-He has swiped three bases.
+- Vladimir Guerrero Jr. has 68 hits with 14 doubles, nine home runs, 25 walks and 38 RBI.
+He's also stolen three bases.

 Guerrero Recent Games